prabhuignoto/react-chrono-docs/docs/api/props.md

 This property flips the layout to right-to-left (RTL).

-## hideControls

-Enabling this property hides the navigation controls.

 ## itemWidth

 This property sets the width of the timeline section in HORIZONTAL mode.